yan4ikyt/webhack/README.md

 ```

 Done!
-To start you need write command: `webhack`
+To start you need write command: `python3 webhack.py`

 *Thanks for downloading and using this program I'm really happy :)*